Where Am I?

 Me Me Me

-Well, you’ll have noticed that I produce a blog entry a day, every day, 365 days a year, on random things that interest me.
-Since I am “Christopher England” it is quite rightly called “England’s England“!
+Well, you’ll have noticed that I used to produce a blog entry a day, every day, 365 days a year, on random things that interest me.
+I now try to keep to at least three a week.
+Getting old, I can’t seem to manage it once a day.
+F’narr.
+Anyway, since I am “Christopher England” it is quite rightly called “England’s England“!

 Some of it is childish and trivial, almost rude, and at other times it’s a structured rant about something.
 Maybe I should separate these into their own specialist sections rather than mixing them all up together, but that would require me to structure myself a bit.
 I’m not too good at that!